schnatterer/gollum-galore/README.md

 ## JWT

-If you prefer a login form and access tokens with longer expiry timeouts, this can be reallized using Caddy's [login](https://github.com/tarent/loginsrv/tree/master/caddy) (aka [http.login](https://caddyserver.com/docs/http.login)) and [jwt](https://github.com/BTBurke/caddy-jwt) (aka [http.jwt](https://caddyserver.com/docs/http.jwt)) plugins, that are included in gollum galore.
+If you prefer a login form and access tokens with longer expiry timeouts, this can be realized using Caddy's [login](https://github.com/tarent/loginsrv/tree/master/caddy) (aka [http.login](https://caddyserver.com/docs/http.login)) and [jwt](https://github.com/BTBurke/caddy-jwt) (aka [http.jwt](https://caddyserver.com/docs/http.jwt)) plugins, that are included in gollum galore.

 ```
 import /app/Caddyfile